Bigotes is a very popular chain of German pizzerias with two locations in Medellín and the Aburrá Valley. Bigotes is owned by a German expat.

 Also, in my experience their location in Carlos E. Restrepo has become so popular it frequently gets packed at night with a line to enter.
 So, you may have to wait for a table.

 In addition, the pizzas are reasonably priced.
 And they also serve craft beer with good prices.

 How to Get to Bigotes

-Bigotes has two locations in Medellín listed below and found on the map above.
+Bigotes has two locations in Medellín metro area listed below.

 - Carlos E. Restrepo: Calle 53 # 64A-39

 - Cristo Rey barrio of Guayabal: Carrera 52 # 3 Sur-88 (near Parque Cristo Rey)

 Hours: Monday to Sunday: noon to 11:30 pm.
 And the Sabaneta location is open Monday to Sunday: noon to midnight.